RaziRaouf/Gestion-mairie/README.md

 All the problems were fixed
-Donr By: RAZI MOHAMED RAOUF //2022
+Done By: RAZI MOHAMED RAOUF //2022